ElangoSlnm/Training/Document NER.md

 ## Document NER
-### NER(Name Entity Regonition) is a process of extracting information from unstructured text
+### NER(Name Entity Regonition) is a process of extracting information from unstructured text into pre-defined categories.